5 days from £1565pp plus international flights.

 International flights and taxes; return flights from Lima/Cusco to Puerto Maldonado; excess baggage fees; additional nights accommodation due to flight cancellations; Tambopata park entrave fee; drinks including bottled water; meals not listed as included; snacks; travel insurance; visas; laundry; tips; items of a personal nature

-Getting there: This holiday starts and ends in Puerto Maldonado.
+This holiday starts and ends in Puerto Maldonado.
 We can arrange international to Peru and internal flights to Puerto Maldonado.
 International flights to Lima from the UK start from around £900, depending on season and availability.

 Departure dates: This is a private, tailor-made holiday that can begin on the day of your choice, subject to availability.